Stairs. Entry group. Materials. Doors. Locks. Design

 • gloves;

-• shirt, dressing gown and trousers;
+• shirt, robe and trousers;

 • shovel.

-Study the soil needs of the plants you plan to grow in your garden.
+Research the soil needs of the plants you plan to grow in your garden.
 Some plants, including azaleas and blueberries, prefer high acidity.

-Dolomite works as an antacid, buffering the soil and raising its pH while providing magnesium and calcium.
+Dolomite works as an antacid, buffering the soil and raising its pH level while providing magnesium and calcium.

 How to use dolomite flour in the garden?
-It should only be used when you have a soil test showing a magnesium deficiency.
+It can only be used when you have a soil test showing magnesium deficiency.
 The test is the main way to find out if you need this fertilizer.
 Adding fertilizers that are not based on pH results does not make any sense.

 The use of dolomite during planting is usually the most effective way use of the product, although the dosage depends on the existing pH of the soil type and the desired pH level.
-Gardeners can also use this fertilizer to prevent disease by spreading a light dust around fruit tree annually in spring or autumn.
+Gardeners can also use this fertilizer to prevent disease by sprinkling a light dust around fruit tree annually in spring or autumn.